richkk34/Travel-Aggregator-Analysisis-In-Python/README.md

 # Travel Aggregator Analysis

-We want to analyze travel bookings datasets in python
+We want to analyze travel booking datasets in Python.
+This is Edureka DSML project 1